Thinking about taking piano lessons?

-You can take lessons with me on Zoom, or in-person (masks are recommended for in-person lessons).
-The in-person lessons take place at The Music Connection, located on 973 East Avenue, in Chico.
+I teach my lessons at The Music Connection, which is located on 341 W. 3rd Street, in Chico.
 (You can visit their website here).
 The lessons take place once a week.
 After we set up a date and time for your weekly lessons, all you have to do is show up, and you're good to go.

 My current rate for piano lessons is $120 per month.
 This works out to about $30 per lesson.
 Each lesson is a half-hour long.
 You can find more info about fees and other policies by downloading my Music Lesson Contract.

 What if I've had no musical training?

 Not a problem!
 I teach plenty of beginners, and you can be any age.
 The only requirement is that you have either a piano at home, or, at the very least, a NICE full-sized keyboard or digital piano you can practice on.
-As long as you practice the assigned exercises and songs for a minimum of 30 minutes per day (and any other songs you want to learn) I personally guarantee that you will begin making progress.
+If you pIay the assigned exercises and songs on a daily basis, and practice at least 5 days per week, personally guarantee that you will begin making progress.
 The Beginner Course also includes all the components that you would normally see in a traditional piano course (note-reading, fundamentals, scales, chords, exercises, a repertoire of easy-to-play songs, dynamics, technique, interpretation, etc.).

 The Piano Composition Course